MayamaTakeshi/olaris_sr_test/README.md

 # olaris_sr_test
-A simple test app written in c showing how to connect to Olaris speech Recognition engine.
+A simple test app written in c showing how to connect to Olaris Speech Recognition Engine.

 ## Preparation